tuyetnguyen-tn/Tuyet-Paws-and-Pals/README.md

 SO THAT I can give the best detais I can so people can find the best pet match and so our animals find a happy home<br>

 ## Technologies used:
-Node.js and Express.js to create a RESTful API.
+Node.js and Express.js to create a RESTful API<br>
-Handlebars.js as the template engine.
+Handlebars.js as the template engine<br>
-MySQL and the Sequelize ORM for the database.
+MySQL and the Sequelize ORM for the database<br>

 ## Links: